D34D10CK/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 ## Known Issues

 - Competition not managed due a lack of time
-- Error not handled on the server side
+- Errors not handled on the server side

 ## Conclusion

-## Appending A: Auto Evaluation